ilichkaya/laravel-restify/docs-v2/content/en/auth/authentication.md

 And voila, now you have auth routes ready to be used.

-These are default routes provided by restify:
+These are the default routes provided by restify:

 | Verb           | URI                                      | Action           |
 | :------------- |:-----------------------------------------| :----------------|